chef/chef-vault/THEORY.md

-In a similar fashion, the public keys for alice and bob are retrieved from the Chef server and the shared secret is asymetrically encrypted for each.
+In a similar fashion, the public keys for alice and bob are retrieved from the Chef server and the shared secret is asymmetrically encrypted for each.
 The names of the admins are stored in the 'admins' array in the bar_keys data bag item.

 At this point, the bar_keys data bag item is only present in